27

 3. Physical Data Model

-- The Relational Data Model is accurately executed with the Physical Data Model.
+- The Relational Data Model is accurately executed with the Physical Data Model in DBMS.

 - In the end, every piece of data within a database is physically kept on discs and tapes or other secondary storage devices.